How Inverse Distance Weighting (IDW) interpolation works

 The math behind Inverse Distance Weighting

 There’s nothing to be afraid of with IDW math.
-Remember that the search distance or number of closest points determines how many points will be used.
+Remember that the search distance or the number of closest points determines how many points will be used.

 We use the 3 closest points in this example: